 Pam’s epic journey to India Jan 18-Feb 26, 2017

-My epic 5 week journey to Mother India Paying homage to the lotus feet of all ancestral teachers.
+My epic 5-week journey to Mother India Paying homage to the lotus feet of all ancestral teachers.
 This trip was an endless process of discovery and surprise.
-It was an invitation to channel the powerful and un-nameable energies that roamed around inside and an outside of me as I traveled this ancient land.
-Constantly watching, listening and being challenged to stay present in the all the sensory realms, always trying remember who I am while developing awareness and sensitivities to the gugukula system of teaching and now making a daily effort to stay connected to this wisdom training even though this epic trek has ended.
-It all began with a 16 day pancha karma/detox cleanse at the 3rd generation Moose Family Vaidyaratnam Ayurveda Nursing Home just outside Thrissur, Kerala.
+It was an invitation to channel the powerful and un-nameable energies that roamed around inside and outside of me as I traveled this ancient land.
+Constantly watching, listening and being challenged to stay present in the all the sensory realms, always trying to remember who I am while developing awareness and sensitivities to the gugukula system of teaching and now at home, making a daily effort to stay connected to this wisdom training even though this epic trek has ended.
+It all began with a 16-day pancha karma/detox cleanse at the 3rd generation Moose Family Vaidyaratnam Ayurveda Nursing Home just outside Thrissur, Kerala.
 Vaidyaratnam is a complete facility for healing an endless variety of ailments, in 16 days they were able to completely calm down my entire central nervous system, readjust my digestion, rejuvenate my knees, cleanse every cell in my body, and quiet my mind.
-Facilitated by a competent and well trained staff, all my treatments were both intense and nurturing, I would recommend this ancient Ayurvedic cleanse to all.
+Facilitated by a competent and well-trained staff, all my treatments were both intense and nurturing, I would recommend this ancient Ayurvedic cleanse to all.
 Traveling on to Varanasi I met up with my Hansavedas friends and our host Giri order monks for a 7 day stay in Swami Sharananda’s base ashram where we met outstanding musicians, highly transcended acharya’s and were given important teachings and blessings.
 We were given private visitations to ancient temples, explored the historic Ghat on the Ganga and by far for me the most moving experience was attending sunrise and sunset Aarte Rituals performed by the young priests as offerings to our planet each day.
-On to Prayag where we were welcomed by a showering of vivid orange marigolds and sublime chanting by the young boys of the Vedanidhi Vedic chanting school where for 4 days, 5-6 hours each day and night we were were bathed in the high vibration of ancient Sanskrit chants by the young students, they are extraordinary boys who are focused only on learning and preserving ancient Sanskrit teachings, they also escorted us to Jhuni Allahabad (the home the famed Kumbha Mela) to bathe in the Ganga.
+On to Prayag where we were greeted by a showering of vivid orange marigolds and sublime chanting by the young boys of the Vedanidhi Vedic chanting school where for 4 days, 5-6 hours each day and night we were bathed in the high vibration of ancient Sanskrit chants by the young students, they are extraordinary boys who are focused only on learning and preserving ancient Sanskrit teachings, they also escorted us to Jhuni Allahabad (the home the famed Kumbha Mela) to bathe in the Ganga.
 Moving on to Haridwar for 6 days of Hansajivan pranayama and meditation at the Tripura Yogashram and school where we began each day with the vibrational 548H OM’, tratika, shanbavhi Sun practices and exquisite teachings by His Holiness Swami Vidyadhishananda, again there, we were escorted to Aarte and welcomed at many temples and Giri Order ashrams for more darshans.
 Swami Narasimha escorted our day trip to Rishikesh where he arranged temple visits, blessings and a nice rest at the rushing blue Ganga there.
 I returned home via a 4 hour train ride from Haridwar to Delhi and said farewell to all my space traveling journeyers and new friends.
 This was an epic trip full of wonder, challenges and high energetic teachings and exchanges.
 It is also where I came to understand that it is a kind of interconnectivity of living structures and sensory experiences that illuminates my realization that we are truly all ONE.
 I am looking forward to returning to Mother India soon.
 Peace and an Abundance of Prana to All!

 Breath The Pulse of the Universe: Video and Talasana Troupe Offering